-It was when I received the mark sheet and the certificate that I realized my mistake.
-My school records were indicating an unintentional error in my TC (Transfer certificate) issued by my past school in Haridwar, Uttarakhand when I had passed 4th standard.
-(That’s a long story and I am really in no mood to bore you, so let’s put that aside)
+It was when I received the mark sheet and the certificate that I realised my mistake.
+My school records were indicating an unintentional error in my TC (Transfer Certificate) issued by my former school in Haridwar, Uttarakhand when I had passed the 4th standard.
+(That’s a long story, and I am in no mood to bore you, so let’s put that aside).

-I was just 16 and had no clue as to how to get that done.
-I relied upon my grandfather for the task but he quit midways.
-Apparently, getting the spelling of my name changed was too much of a trouble.
+I was just 16 and had no clue as to how to get that done, so I relied on my grandfather for the task, but he quit midways.
+Getting the spelling of my name changed was too much of a trouble.

 What’s In A Name?

-I started hating my name because most people used to write my name as Avdesh and not what it actually was – Avdhesh.
+I started hating my name because most people used to write my name as Avdesh and not what it was—Avdhesh.

-Almost 7 years later, one interesting thing happened.
+Almost seven years later, an exciting thing happened.
 I started leaning towards numerology.
-There was a book by a numerologist Cherio that hold my attention while I was browsing through a bookstall at ISBT (Maharana Pratap Inter State Bus Terminus, Kashmere Gate, Delhi).
+There was a book by a numerologist Cherio that hold my attention while I was browsing through a bookstall at ISBT (Maharana Pratap Inter-State Bus Terminus, Kashmere Gate, Delhi).
 I purchased the book and started learning the principles of numerology.

 According to my understanding, both the spelling Avdesh Kumar and Avdhesh Kumar had negative vibrations.

-I was, in fact, running around in circles – jumping from one branch to another like a monkey.
+I was running around in circles—jumping from one branch to another like a monkey.
 People used to make fun of my name since it had two “Asses” in it.

 In 2011 I started a website named www.avdhessharya.com.

-Later I realized that the extra ‘s’ in my name was drawing undesirable attention and at times ridicule as well.
+Later I realised that the extra “s” in my name was drawing unwanted attention and at times ridicule as well.
 One of my voice over clients had commented when I had given her my visiting card, “Oh!
 Was there a time when you had to change the spelling of your name?”
-To be honest, she had a kind of sarcasm in her voice that made me uncomfortable.
+She had a kind of sarcasm in her voice that made me uncomfortable.